nzmshrxz/NotesApp/README.md

-# 📝 Foxy Notes App
+# 📝 Foxy Notes App Made with ❤️ by Nazam Shiraz

 A funky cartoon-themed CRUD Notes App built using **ReactJS** and **Node.js (Express)** for backend.
 Users can **add, edit, delete, and view** their notes in a stylish, responsive notepad interface.
+Built this project for learning and practicing Full Stack Development.

 ## 🚀 Features